|

 Ring Lotus - Dhaval Patel (Founder and

-CEO) For people with limited mobility, Lotus is a
+CEO) For people with disabilities, Lotus'

-patented wearable ring to control objects at home by pointing.
-With Lotus,
+wearable ring controls objects pointing.
+With Lotus, control anything a wall

-control anything a wall switch controls, like lights and fans - and even the TV
+switch controls, like lights and fans - and even the TV - from wherever you are

-- from wherever you are in the room.
-No rewiring, no apps, no
+in the room.
+Unlike Alexa, there is no rewiring, no apps, and no

 internet. |